Boise Man Pleads Guilty To Illegally Possessing Firearm

-BOISE – Travis Gayle Smith, 40, of Boise, Idaho, pleaded guilty today in United States District Court to unlawful possession of a firearm, U.S. Attorney Wendy J. Olson announced.
+BOISE – Devin Edward Montgomery, 33, of Boise, Idaho, pleaded guilty today in United States District Court to a single count information charging him with unlawful possession of a firearm, U.S. Attorney Wendy J. Olson announced.

-The charge of unlawful possession of a firearm is punishable by up to ten years in prison, a maximum fine of $250,000, and at least three years of supervised release.
-The government is seeking forfeiture of the firearm.
+The federal charge of unlawful possession of a firearm is punishable by up to ten years in prison, a maximum fine of $250,000, and up to three years of supervised release.

-Sentencing is set for June 4, 2013, before U.S. District Judge Edward J. Lodge at the federal courthouse in Boise.
+Sentencing is set for March 26, 2013, before Chief U.S. District Judge B. Lynn Winmill at the federal courthouse in Coeur d’Alene.